 Letting water run for a short time is often the simplest way to reduce the “sitting in pipes” effect.

-Running the cold tap for 30–60 seconds can:
+Running the cold tap until the water becomes noticeably colder can:

-- Lower water temperature for drinking or cooking
+• Provide colder water for drinking or cooking

 This is especially useful: